 Click here for an explanation of the Top Ups in this diocese.

 Where can I get the forms and record cards?

 - You can get all the forms you need from your local Award Leader (either in your school or parish) or you can download copies of them from the national Pope John Paul II Award website here.

-- Award Leaders should contact the Diocesan Coordinator for a Starter Pack / Checklist and copy of the Reflective Journal/Record Card.
+- Award Leaders should contact the Diocesan Coordinator for a Starter Pack / Checklist and to arrange a presentation by a member of the JP2 Committee as well as a follow up induction meeting with participants.
 Email: [email protected]

 - Reflection Booklets/Record Cards will be given to participants at the Induction Meeting (which will be worth one parish hour).